harding/old-docs-history-bitcoin.org/en/developer-guide.md

 always the longest fork.)

-Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the blockchain at the same time other miners are attempting a 51 percent attack to revise transaction history.
+Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the same time other miners are attempting a 51 percent attack to revise transaction history.

 #### Double Spend Risk Analysis

-The properties of the blockchain described above ensure that transaction history is more difficult to modify the older it gets.
+The properties of the block chain described above ensure that transaction history is more difficult to modify the older it gets.
 But your programs will likely be used to automatically provide valuable and irrevocable services based on recent transactions where transaction